Activities & Lessons

-Red is symbolic of wealth and good fortune in China, making it the color synonymous with the Lunar New Year.
+Red is symbolic of wealth and good fortune in China, making the color synonymous with Lunar New Year.
 Encourage your students to wear red for good fortune in the new year.
 Red is also seen as a weapon to scare away monsters.

-This may not be the most exciting Chinese New Year classroom activity, but cleaning is an important part of the Chinese traditions.
-Families will clean their homes leading up to the New Year as a way to “sweep away” bad luck from the past year and start fresh.
+This may not be the most exciting Chinese New Year classroom activity, but cleaning is an important part of Chinese traditions.
+Families clean their homes leading up to the New Year as a way to “sweep away” bad luck from the past year and start fresh.
 Keep in mind that cleaning on the actual day is discouraged for fear that you will sweep or wash away your good luck!

 3. Play Dominoes

 On New Year’s Eve, children stay up late playing games.
 The Chinese invented dominoes back in the 12th century, which makes dominoes a fitting game for the holiday.
 Have your students use dominoes to make patterns, solve basic math problems, or create chain reactions to teach the domino effect.

 4. Eat Dumplings and Mandarin Oranges

 Food and feasting are a major part of the traditions.
-In particular, the Chinese will eat dumplings to symbolize moving away from the old and welcoming the new.
+In particular, the Chinese eat dumplings to symbolize moving away from the old and welcoming the new.
 Similarly, oranges are eaten because their golden color represents wealth.

 5. Hold a Lantern Festival or Dragon Dance

-The 15th day of the Lunar New Year culminates in a Lantern Festival, which is often a public parade including paper lanterns and a dancing paper dragon.
+The 15th day of Lunar New Year culminates in a Lantern Festival, which is often a public parade including paper lanterns and a dancing paper dragon.
 Challenge your class to get creative by making their own paper lanterns and dragons for your party.

 6. Talk about Symbolism